Customer Experience Strategies for Increased Revenues & Sustainable Growth

 The annual EMA was established by leading business thinkers Joe Pine and Jim Gilmore (co-authors or The Experience Economy and Authenticity: What Consumers Really Want) in 2005 to recognize individual accomplishment in creating new-to-the-world experience offerings and approaches.
 They presented Shareef Mahdavi with the 2011 Experience Management Achievement Award for being the leading voice and advocate for improving the patient experience in the refractive eye surgery industry.

 “Shareef is on a mission to change the patient experience in medical practices.
 One small piece of this is the elimination of the Waiting Room.
 To Shareef, this common piece of real estate is symptomatic of a wide range of problems in healthcare.
+In his more than two decades of work in the medical device field, Shareef has helped to launch numerous new technologies including the laser used in Lasik eye surgery.

 He was one of the first ten to obtain the status of Experience Economy Certified Expert in 2006.
 Since then, he has used his growing understanding of experience creation to help an entire industry re-think itself.